Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/02_4_nfcore_layer.md

     ./run.sh
     ```

     After a few minutes, the pipeline should finish.
-We can again inspect the trace file from the run to see how much memory was requested and used:
+We can again inspect the trace file from the run to see how much CPU and memory was requested and used:

     ```bash
     # Your trace file will have a unique name based on the time it was run
-    cat runInfo/trace-2025-11-18_14-15-16.txt
+    cut -f 1,6,8,10 runInfo/trace-2025-11-18_14-15-16.txt
     ```

     ```console title="Output"
+    name    cpus    memory  peak_rss
+    NFCORE_SAREK:SAREK:FASTP (test_sample1-all)     2       2 GB    2 MB
+    NFCORE_SAREK:SAREK:FASTQC (test_sample1-all)    1       1 GB    218.8 MB
-    name	status	exit	duration	realtime	cpus	%cpu	memory	%mem	rss NFCORE_SAREK:PREPARE_INTERVALS:TABIX_BGZIPTABIX_INTERVAL_COMBINED (no_intervals)	COMPLETED	0	58s	0ms	1	40.9%	1 GB	0.0%	3.1 MB
+    NFCORE_SAREK:PREPARE_INTERVALS:TABIX_BGZIPTABIX_INTERVAL_COMBINED (no_intervals)        1       1 GB    2 MB
+    NFCORE_SAREK:SAREK:FASTQ_ALIGN_BWAMEM_MEM2_DRAGMAP_SENTIEON:BWAMEM1_MEM (test_sample1)  1       1 GB    2 MB
-    NFCORE_SAREK:PREPARE_GENOME:GATK4_CREATESEQUENCEDICTIONARY (Hg38.subsetchr20-22.fasta)	COMPLETED	0	1m 12s	10s	1	78.7%	1 GB	0.2%	326.5 MB
+    NFCORE_SAREK:SAREK:FASTQ_ALIGN_BWAMEM_MEM2_DRAGMAP_SENTIEON:BWAMEM1_MEM (test_sample1)  1       1 GB    2 MB
-    NFCORE_SAREK:SAREK:BAM_MARKDUPLICATES:GATK4_MARKDUPLICATES (test_sample3)	COMPLETED	0	1m 9s	9s	1	93.6%	1 GB	0.5%	602.8 MB
+    NFCORE_SAREK:SAREK:BAM_MERGE_INDEX_SAMTOOLS:MERGE_BAM (test_sample1)    1       1 GB    4 MB
-    NFCORE_SAREK:SAREK:BAM_MARKDUPLICATES:GATK4_MARKDUPLICATES (test_sample1)	COMPLETED	0	1m 19s	12s	1	81.9%	1 GB	0.4%	597.3 MB
+    NFCORE_SAREK:SAREK:BAM_MERGE_INDEX_SAMTOOLS:INDEX_MERGE_BAM (test_sample1)      1       1 GB    2 MB
-    NFCORE_SAREK:SAREK:BAM_MARKDUPLICATES:GATK4_MARKDUPLICATES (test_sample2)	COMPLETED	0	1m 11s	8s	1	94.5%	1 GB	0.5%	600.2 MB
+    NFCORE_SAREK:SAREK:BAM_TO_CRAM_MAPPING (test_sample1)   1       1 GB    18.3 MB
-    NFCORE_SAREK:SAREK:MULTIQC	COMPLETED	0	1m 20s	8.7s	1	67.4%	1 GB	0.2%	420.9 MB
+    NFCORE_SAREK:SAREK:MULTIQC      1       1 GB    686.6 MB
     ```

-    We can see that most of the processes are now using a larger proportion of the memory assigned to them (in this case 300-600MB out of a total 1GB), so we are much more efficiently using our resources.
-We could probably fine-tune this even further, but we'd get diminishing returns and risk some samples failing.
+    We can see that `FASTQC` and `MULTIQC` are now using a much larger proportion of the memory assigned to them (in this case 200-700MB out of a total 1GB), so we are much more efficiently using our resources for these jobs.
+The other jobs are still only using a few MB of memory to run, but for such small jobs there isn't too much utility in optimising these any further; from a cost perspective, these jobs are already under-utilising memory per CPU, so there would be no benefit to reducing the request furhter; and we could also start running into failures due to fluctuations in the memory used between runs.

+## 2.4.3 Scaling up to multiple samples

+    Now that we have a fully-functioning run script and custom configuration, we can try scaling up to multiple samples.

+    !!! example "Exercise: Run mapping on multiple samples"

+        Update the `run.sh` script to use the full samplesheet with all three test samples:

+        === "Gadi (PBS)"

+            ```bash title="run.sh"
+            #!/bin/bash

+            module load nextflow/24.04.5
+            module load singularity

+            nextflow run sarek/main.nf \
+                --input ../data/fqs/samplesheet.fq.csv \
+                --fasta ../data/ref/Hg38.subsetchr20-22.fasta \
+                --fasta_fai ../data/ref/Hg38.subsetchr20-22.fasta.fai \
+                --dict ../data/ref/Hg38.subsetchr20-22.dict \
+                --bwa ../data/ref \
+                --step mapping \
+                --skip_tools markduplicates,baserecalibrator,mosdepth,samtools \
+                --outdir results \
+                --no_intervals true \
+                --igenomes_ignore true \
+                -c config/gadi.config \
+                -resume
+            ```

+        === "Setonix (Slurm)"

+            ```bash title="run.sh"
+            #!/bin/bash

+            module load nextflow/24.10.0
+            module load singularity/4.1.0-slurm

+            nextflow run sarek/main.nf \
+                --input ../data/fqs/samplesheet.fq.csv \
+                --fasta ../data/ref/Hg38.subsetchr20-22.fasta \
+                --fasta_fai ../data/ref/Hg38.subsetchr20-22.fasta.fai \
+                --dict ../data/ref/Hg38.subsetchr20-22.dict \
+                --bwa ../data/ref \
+                --step mapping \
+                --skip_tools markduplicates,baserecalibrator,mosdepth,samtools \
+                --outdir results \
+                --no_intervals true \
+                --igenomes_ignore true \
+                -c config/setonix.config \
+                -resume
+            ```

+        Go ahead and re-run the script.
+The `-resume` flag will mean that the previously-run tasks for the first sample (`FASTQC`, `FASTP`, `BWAMEM1_MEM`, etc.) will not be re-run, but instead their outputs will be reused.
+Only the new samples will be run through these processes. `MULTIQC` will re-run at the end of the pipeline as it needs to summarise the results from all three samples.